We can help you recover.

 If you were injured in an accident that wasn’t your fault, you may be covered under third-party insurance.
 If it was determined that you weren’t at fault, then your car and medical expenses should be covered.
 However, the insurance company will work hard to make sure that their client isn’t held liable, either.

-It can be a long, drawn-out process that can cause some victims to just give up.
-We recommend consulting a lawyer to make sure your health is taken care of.
+Insurance can be a long, drawn-out process that can cause some victims to just give up.
+An attorney could help make sure your health is taken care of.
 If injuries – no matter how slight you think they are – are left unattended, it could lead to even greater pain down the road.
 Read more about third-party insurance here, including what can happen in a multi-car accident.

 - Don’t wait to get treatment.